yshui/picom/README.md

 picom
 =======

+## Why another picom fork?

+TL;DR: rounded corners and dual_kawase blur on all backends.

+This fork contains:

+- Dual kawase blur method from [tryone144](https://github.com/tryone144/compton) as well as his new [feature/dual_kawase branch](https://github.com/tryone144/compton/tree/feature/dual_kawase) which implements the dual kawase blur method on the experimental glx backend.

+- Rounded corners code from [sdhand](https://github.com/sdhand/picom) which is also ported to the experimetnal XRender backend.

+- New code for rounded corners on the glx backend using GLSL frangment shader

+For more information read [my reddit post](https://www.reddit.com/r/unixporn/comments/fs8trg/oc_comptonpicom_fork_with_both_tryone144s_dual/)

 **This is a development branch, bugs to be expected**

 This is forked from the original Compton because it seems to have become unmaintained.